 Trademark Use Guidelines

-Trademarks are used to identify the source of the associated good or service, and ultimately to imply the quality of the good or service based upon the reputation of the source.
-Therefore, it is very important to use marks in proper fashion.
-The more descriptive a mark, the more important it is to use the mark properly.
-Through proper use of a trademark is very important and consistently doing so can enhance your rights to use the mark as well as your company's overall value.
+Trademarks are used to identify the source of goods or services, and ultimately to imply the quality of the good or service based upon the reputation of the source.
+Improper use or management of trademarks can lead to loss of trademark rights, diluted trademark rights and reputational damage.
+Therefore, proper use of a trademark is very important and consistently doing so can enhance your rights to use the mark as well as your company's overall value.

-If you do not have a federal registration for your mark, but are using the mark in commerce, you should use the TM or SM symbol after the mark in order to indicate that you are claiming exclusive rights in the mark.
-You may use the TM or SM symbol whether or not you have applied to register the mark.
-The ™ or SM symbol can also be used in conjunction with a mark if the owner of the mark has applied for federal registration in the PTO, regardless of whether the mark is being used in commerce.
-Only use the symbol when the mark is used as a trademark; if the mark is used merely as your trade name or to refer to the company, this does not constitute use as a trademark and the symbols should not be used.
+If you do not have a federal registration for your mark, but are using the mark in commerce, you should use the TM or SM (service mark) symbol after the mark in order to indicate that you are claiming exclusive rights in the mark.
+You may use the TM or SM symbol even if you have not applied to register the mark with the PTO.
+Although use of the TM or SM symbols does not have legal significance, it is still advisable to show the public that you are claiming common law trademark rights in the mark.

-It is also advisable to include a written notice in your marketing materials, packaging, websites, documentation, etc. that summarizes the trademarks that you own and that also indicates you are not claiming any rights in any third-party trademarks that may be referenced.
+It is also advisable to include a written notice in your marketing materials, packaging, websites and documentation that summarizes the trademarks that you own and that also indicates you are not claiming any rights in any third-party trademarks that may be referenced.
 Such notice could take the form of: “[MARK] is a trademark of [Company Name] and is registered in the U.S. Patent and Trademark Office.”

 |Proper Usage||Improper Usage|